You Lucky Dog! St. Patrick’s Day Recipes for Your Pup

 Dog-Friendly Shepherd’s Pie

 So ap-pie-tizing!
-Photo by Erin Ballinger / @hankthebasador
+Photo by BringFido/Erin Ballinger

 This recipe is lightened up and made more budget-friendly with lean ground turkey instead of lamb.
 Humans will just want to add table salt and pepper.
 Refrigerated leftovers can feed Fido dinner for several meals.